RamazanCinar/RamazanCinar/README.md

 ## About Me

 - 🌱 I'm currently learning Typescript.
-- 💼 I work as a [your job title or field].
-- 📫 How to reach me: [your email address or other contact method].
+- 📫 How to reach me: ramazancinar0858@gmail.com.

 ## My Projects